-If you have been hit by an uninsured or untraced driver here is what you should know.
+If an uninsured or untraced driver has hit you, here is what you should know.

 The Accident

 It’s a typical journey to work, and suddenly you get hit by another car.
 You take the usual steps of stopping to exchange details.
 Then it turns out that the other driver does not have insurance.
-You have been hit by an uninsured driver.
+An uninsured driver has hit you.
 What should you do next?

-The MIBI state that “The MIBI Agreement provides for the payment of compensation of vehicle/property claims however the alleged offending vehicle must be identified by means of a valid registration plate.”
+The MIBI states, “The MIBI Agreement provides for the payment of compensation of vehicle/property claims; however, the alleged offending vehicle must be identified using a valid registration plate.”
 This means that you cannot claim if you don’t have the registration number.

-In certain circumstances, you may wish to contact a solicitor for advice and guidance.
+You may wish to contact a solicitor for advice and guidance in certain circumstances.

 To submit a claim to the MIBI, you can download and print the Claim Notification Form by clicking here.

-When you get hit by an uninsured driver, it can be stressful and leave you with several questions.
+Being hit by an uninsured driver can be stressful and leave you with several questions.
 Here’s what to do and how we can help.

 What To Do First?

-The make, model and registration number of the other car.
-The registrationnumber is crucial if making a claim to the MIBI.
+• The make, model and registration number of the other car.
+The registration number is crucial if claiming the MIBI.

-If the Gardaí are not present at the scene, call them Gardaí next and let them know that the other driver has no insurance.
-Do not try to make an agreement with the uninsured driver.
+If the Gardaí are not present at the scene, call the Gardaí next and let them know that the other driver has no insurance.
+Do not try to agree with the uninsured driver.

-When you are involved in a motor accident you should notify your insurer as soon as possible.
-You may be able to claim for the damage to your car without losing your No Claims Discount.
-Your insurer will always review your individual case and give you advice regarding next steps
+You should notify your insurer immediately when you are involved in a motor accident.
+You may claim for the damage to your car without losing your No Claims Discount.
+Your insurer will always review your case and advise you on the next steps.

 What If The Uninsured Driver Drives Away After Hitting Me?